A performance art piece

 written and directed by Ali Ettehad

-This work is a piece of performance art, consisting of 15 young male and female performers who are located in different parts of a Persian garden.
+This work is a performance art piece, consisting of fifteen young male and female performers who are located in different parts of a Persian garden.
 They are wearing similar outfits and are sitting, standing or lying alone or in groups of two.
 Each of them has a booklet and a bell.
 All of the performers are dressed in a similar outfit.
 Some performers are dual and some are sitting, standing or lying alone.
 As soon as an audience passes by one of them, the performer rings his or her bell and tries to attract that audience.
 After the audience has settled somewhere near the performer; The performer tries to pronounce a sound; For example, the sound of “O”.
 He makes this sound as if someone is trying to speak for the first time.
 The performer not talking but using his mouth and hands tries to get the audience to repeat the sound.
 Little by little, that sound finds a sequence and becomes a word.
 A word made in this way can be from a living or dead language; However, all words will be from the Indo-European family of languages.
 At the same time, another independent and moving performer is involved in this performance piece; who guides the audience and also visits each and every performer in the garden.
 Whenever all the performers were able to pronounce a word related to themselves; The guiding performer carries them to the center point and forms a large circle.
 At this time, the words are pronounced one by one and a long sentence will be made.
 This sentence is composed of words belonging to different languages.
 When that long sentence was said; The “guide performer” will pronounce the Persian translation of that sentence and then claps.
 The other performers, who hear the “guide performer” clapping, ring their bells and return to their position.

 This woman is the mentor of this performance.
 She can be interpretated as a writer.
 She walks in the garden and interacts with the whole stage, the performers and the audience one by one.
 She is the one who shapes the whole play.